European Voluntary Service (EVS) Hosting

 How to apply

 We have an open vacancy from 1st of April 2019 for 12 months.
+More informatione you can find on our EVS blog.
 If you’re interested to work as an EVS-volunteer at Jugendwerk der AWO Württemberg,

 then please fill out the application form which you can find here and send it to us on